KitWilliams07/School_District_Analysis/README.md

 ## Summary

 After removing the math and reading scores of 9th graders at Thomas High School, the overall performance metrics for the District Summary dropped.
-This suggests that these students could have been cheating, or they are very smart because they brought up the scores for both subjects.
+This provides evidence that these students could have been cheating, however based on the data it is impossible to say for ceratin.

+So the changes that occured when setting the 9th grade scores to NaN resulted in a decrease in the following District Metrics...
+- Average Math Score
+- Average Reading Score
+- % Passing Math
+- % Passing Reading
+- $ Overall Passing